Our social

 The above advice on moving on a low budget will help you keep more money in your savings account, but what if you could earn additional cash to cover some of the moving expenses?
 It is possible.
 The answer is to hold a profitable garage sale for all the items you no longer need or want.
 Also, you can choose to sell them online to make money for your limited budget.

 • Consider placing a fair price tag on each one and research online for similar stuff.
-Underprice your possessions, and you won’t get any real profit from the moving sale; overprice them, and people will not be particularly interested.
+Underprice your possessions, and you won’t get any real profit from the yard sale

 • Come up with an advertising plan and consider various methods of spreading the word about your sale – via social networks, local newspapers, or signs and posters throughout the neighbourhood.